aaronalonsotorrens/project-2-final/README.md

 ### Unfixed bugs

-Although it’s not a bug in Mario Shadow Quest, the same image might appear multiple times in a single game.
+Although it’s not a bug in "Mario Shadow Quest", the same image might appear multiple times in a single game.
 Given more time, I would have researched how to ensure that every image is shown once before any image repeats.

 ### Deployment